Many businesses still wonder whether it’s worth having a company blog or not.

 Perhaps unsurprisingly, It turned out that hiring a copywriting team was far more cost-effective than if they wanted to get the same results with PPC.

-Additionally, texts containing universal information, advice and tips are timeproof.
-Therefore, an evergreen content helps to increase conversions and engagement of both existing and new customers for days, months and even years.
+Additionally, texts containing universal information, advice, and tips are timeproof.
+Therefore, evergreen content grants you a top spot on the search engine result pages for way longer than a paid ads lasts.
+This helps expose even small businesses with limited resources, translating into conversions and engagement of both existing and new customers.

 For details, check the section “What Are The Benefits Of SEO” in our text Is SEO Worth It For Small Business?
 We Believe So.